icgood/python-redis-multiwrite/README.md

 Installation
 ============

-To run the tests:
+To setup the tests:

     virtualenv .venv
     . .venv/bin/activate
-    pip install nose redis eventlet
+    pip install nose coverage nosexcover redis eventlet

+Then you can repeatedly run:

+    nosetests --where=tests --with-xcoverage --cover-erase --cover-package=redisxdc

 To install the package `redisxdc` onto your system: